Confidence in the City’s Chief Administrative Officer

 - I have questions still outstanding and am waiting for written responses.

-My thanks to CBC News and Winnipeg Free Press for reporting on this important story.
+With thanks to Winnipeg Free Press and CBC for covering the story.